StratusPrint/esp8266-iot-node/README.md

 # Esp8266 IoT Node
-Universal internet of things node.
+Internet of thing node based on nodemcu.